aeternity/aeternity/docs/configuration.md

 ### Beneficiary account

-In order to configure who receives fees from mining on a node, you must configure beneficiary public key.
+In order to configure who receives fees from mining on a node, you must configure a beneficiary public key.

 If you don't have your public key yet, you can use provided `keys_gen` tool, that will generate a public-private key pair for you.
 The key pair will be encrypted with a password that you shall pass to `keys_gen` tool (below assumes the node is deployed in directory `/tmp/node`):